Siti Aisyah We Tenriolle

 Siti Aisyah We Tenriolle helped to emancipate the women leaders from the tribe of Bugis, Tanete Sand South Sulawesi, Indonesia while serving as queen.
 Siti Aisyah We Tenriolle also controlled the Kingdom of Bugis.
 A major contribution of Siti Aisyah We Tenriolle was translating the epic piece La Galigo from the ancient Buginese language.

+She died in 1919, in the village of Pancana Tanette ri Lau.